rioki/www.rioki.org/content/posts/2014-07-14-template-vs-inheritance.md

 attribute sets between the different shapes.
 One solution could have been that the traits define a typedef to a struct that contains the attributes and instantiate this in the body of the `Shape` class.
-But I opted in this case in the least common denominator aproach, having a `vec2` with a size.
+But I opted in this case in the least common denominator approach, having a `vec2` with a size.
 The circle is simply contained in a virtual rectangle defined by size (i.e. `min(size[0], size[1])`).